pep-marshall/langschwert-regelwerk/English.md

        judged as such by the Referee, even if, as a result of its flexibility, the tip of the opponent’s weapon makes contact with the target.

-10. Detailed examples and descriptions for application of Vor rule are described [Appendix: Vor/Priority](appendices/02-priority.md)
+11. Detailed examples and descriptions for application of Vor rule are described [Appendix: Vor/Priority](appendices/02-priority.md)

 ## Close quarter combat

-1. Priority ceases to exist when the weapons of the opponents come together at *Stercke* on *Stercke* (including the crossguard), and/or in case of grappling actions.
-In case the weapons touch *Stercke* on *Stercke*, and a double hit follows immediately, both fencers are called a point against.
-Otherwise, they may disengage and continue fencing (with priority rules), or enter grappling (with grappling rules).
+1. Priority ceases to exist when the weapons of the opponents come together in "Krieg".
+Should the weapons touch with strong on strong parts of the blade and a double hit follows immediately, both fencers are called a point against.
+Otherwise, they may disengage and continue fencing with priority rules, or enter grappling.

 ## Judging of hits